 2. Host an Indoor Olympics

-3. Have a Board Game Marathon
+4. Have a Board Game Marathon

 Grab some of your kids’ favorite board games from the basement or hall closet and get playing.
 Winner of the first game gets to choose the next game everyone plays, and so on.

-4. Make Music with Pots and Pans
+5. Make Music with Pots and Pans

 Use whatever pots and pans you have at home, put them outside, flip them over, and listen to the sounds as the raindrops hit each different shaped item.
 Best for when the rain is coming down a little harder.

-5. Have a Dance Party
+6. Have a Dance Party

-There are few things as simple and feel-good as a family dance party—and a rainy day is the perfect time to turn up the volume and get grooving!
+There are few things as simple and feel-good as a family dance partyâand a rainy day is the perfect time to turn up the volume and get grooving!

-6. Make Rainbow Art
+7. Make Rainbow Art

 When it rains, look for rainbows, right?
 Bring the bright colors indoors with fun rainbow-themed art projects.
-Use whatever art supplies you have on hand or consider a creative option like the roller art set linked below from Amazon.
+Use whatever art supplies you have on hand or consider a creative option like the roller art set linked here from Amazon.

-7. Watch Nostalgic TV Shows
+8. Watch Nostalgic TV Shows

-Don’t get us wrong: we love watching Bluey, Paw Patrol, and Peppa Pig—but why not take a rainy day inside to show your kids the TV series you loved when you were little?
+Don’t get us wrong: we love watching Bluey, Paw Patrol, and Peppa Pigâbut why not take a rainy day inside to show your kids the TV series you loved when you were little?
 From Full House and Rugrats for younger kids to Boy Meets World and Spongebob Squarepants for older kids, there are so many nostalgic shows out there to introduce to a whole new generation.

-8. Take a Yoga Class
+10. Take a Yoga Class

 YouTube has tons of free and easy-to-follow kids yoga classes that you can stream right at home.
 Turn one on and inspire your kiddos to master their downward dog during a rainy day.

-9. Have a Puzzle Relay
+11. Have a Puzzle Relay

 You probably have a bunch of puzzles lying around your house, so why not have a puzzle relay with them?
 Have each child select an age-appropriate puzzle and set a timer.
 When each LO finishes their puzzle, the next one can start and so on until the whole group is done!

-10. Enjoy Puppet Theater
+12. Enjoy Puppet Theater

-11. Go Puddle Jumping (and Worm Rescuing)
+13. Go Puddle Jumping (and Worm Rescuing)

 Put on the rain gear or, if it’s warm enough, let them wear their swimsuits and go stomping around in puddles.
 Have kids look up to find shapes in the clouds and look down for any worms that need (gentle) help getting back to the ground after the rain.

-12. Play ‘The Floor Is Lava’
+14. Play ‘The Floor Is Lava’

 You probably remember this easy at-home game from your childhood and now’s the perfect time to introduce it to your kids.
 Don’t remember how to play?
 Simply pretend the floor is lava and have your kids make their way around the room using couch cushions, books or anything else that prevents them from touching the floor directly.
 It’s essentially an easy way to create an indoor obstacle course!

-13. Go Bowling
+15. Go Bowling

 Bowling is the perfect rainy day activity.
 You can either venture out to a local bowling alley, or play at home using empty plastic bottles and a bouncy ball you have in your garage.

-14. Make Slime or Playdough
+17. Make Slime or Playdough

-Kids are obsessed with slime and playdough—so why not make your own DIY version?
+Kids are obsessed with slime and playdoughâso why not make your own DIY version?
 There are plenty of recipes for both online that include ingredients you likely already have around the house.
 (Mom Hack: Bookmark this “how to get slime out of clothes” article for later to clean up after the fun is done.)

-15. Build a Fort
+18. Build a Fort

 Nothing screams a rainy day at home quite like making a fort in the living room, basement, or a kid’s bedroom.
 Pull out some extra sheets and pillows and add a strand of spare twinkly lights for an indoor hangout your littles won’t forget.
 Need a little help in the fort-building department?
-We love KiwiCo’s kit linked below!
+We love KiwiCo’s kit linked here!

-16. Have an Art Show
+19. Have an Art Show

 Pull out the construction paper, crayons, colored pencils, markers, washable paint, glitter, etc. and encourage your kiddos to get to work creating a plethora of art pieces.
 Then, display the finished works around the house and gather everyone together to attend a family art show.

-17. Play Kid-Friendly Video Games
+20. Play Kid-Friendly Video Games

 If your kiddos are older, introduce them to video games like Animal Crossing, Mario Kart, Hogwarts Legacy, and more.
 If you don’t own a gaming system, there are plenty of age-appropriate video games kids can play on computers or on iPhones, too!

-18. Play School
+21. Play School

 If your kiddos are missing school over the summer, encourage them to set up a classroom and play teacher or student.
 Bonus points if they actually complete a page or two of an at-home workbook while they’re at it!

-19. Have a Tea Party
+23. Have a Tea Party

 Tea and crumpets, anyone?
 Cozy up with some real (or pretend) tea, mini sandwiches, and cookies and host an old fashioned tea party with the kids.
 Bonus points if you save room at the table for a few favorite stuffed animals, too.

-20. Practice Magic Tricks
+26. Practice Magic Tricks

 Is there anything cuter than a little kid who loves to wow an audience with some magic tricks?
 We think not.
-Watch YouTube videos of card tricks or purchase a beginner magic trick set (like the one linked below) and let your kiddo learn some slight of hands.
+Watch YouTube videos of card tricks or purchase a beginner magic trick set (like the one linked here) and let your kiddo learn some slight of hands.

-21. Decorate Cupcakes
+27. Decorate Cupcakes

 This suggestion is two activities in one, making it an easy way to kill several hours during a rainy afternoon.
 First, bake cupcakes as a family using a simple recipe or boxed mix.
-Then, bring out the frosting, food coloring, and sprinkles and have a cupcake decorating party!
+Then, bring out the frosting, food coloring, and sprinkles and have a cupcake-decorating party!

-22. Play Photographer
+28. Play Photographer

 Your kids are likely always clamoring to play with your phone, so give them the chance by allowing them to play photographer and take photos of your family and your home.
 It’ll occupy them for a while and might actually result in some fun keepsake snapshots of everyday life.

-23. Have a Fashion Show
+29. Have a Fashion Show

 We’re sure your littles have closets full of cute clothes, so encourage them to put together their own outfits and model them during an at-home fashion show.
 Create a runway, turn up the fashion show tunes, and have siblings act as paparazzi for each model as they strut their stuff.

-24. Listen to a Story
+30. Listen to a Story

 Have the kiddos ask Alexa or Google Home to tell them a story.
 Or, sign up for an audiobooks platform like Audible and listen to a new picture book or chapter book together.

-25. Make Ice Cream
+32. Make Ice Cream

 Summer is the perfect time to indulge in some homemade ice cream and there are plenty of easy recipes you can tackle at home with the kids.
-For added fun, use the ice cream ball linked below to make the sweet treat during 25 minutes of active play!
+For added fun, use the ice cream ball linked here to make the sweet treat during 25 minutes of active play!

-26. Set Up an At-Home Campsite
+33. Set Up an At-Home Campsite

 If you own a tent, help your kids set it up in the living room and have a little indoor camping trip complete with s’mores, campfire stories, and nap time in sleeping bags.
 If it’s just raining and not storming outside, set up the tent in the backyard and play inside as you wait for the weather to clear.

-27. Have a Limbo Contest
+34. Have a Limbo Contest

 When was the last time you did the limbo?
 Grab a broom or yard stick and teach your LOs how to limbo.
 Don’t forget to give the winner a special prize!

-28. FaceTime Friends and Family
+35. FaceTime Friends and Family

 We’re sure there are a few extended family members or out-of-town friends that would love to receive a FaceTime call from your littles, and a rainy day is a great time to do just that.
-It’ll put a smile on someone’s face and, hey, we’re sure your kids will love the extra screen time 😉
+It’ll put a smile on someone’s face and, hey, we’re sure your kids will love the extra screen time ;).

-29. Write Letters
+37. Write Letters

-Similar to the suggestion above, having your children write handwritten letters to someone they love is a feel-good activitiy that also kills some time on a crummy weather day.
-The recipient is sure to be delighted—who doesn’t love getting snail mail?!
+Similar to the FaceTime suggestion above, having your children write handwritten letters to someone they love is a feel-good activitiy that also kills some time on a crummy weather day.
+The recipient is sure to be delightedâwho doesn’t love getting snail mail?!

-30. Do an Educational Activity Together
+38. Do an Educational Activity Together

 Keep rainy day educational activities on hand with a KiwiCo subscription crate.
-Choose your child’s age and interest, and KiwiCo will send a crate right to your door with supplies and instructions to encourage hands-on learning on a rainy day—or really any day!
-I can also tell KiwiCo was founded by a mom with instruction details like the caregiver involvement required for each activity and easy clean-up supplies—especially for the fun science experiments.
+Choose your child’s age and interest, and KiwiCo will send a crate right to your door with supplies and instructions to encourage hands-on learning on a rainy dayâor really any day!
+I can also tell KiwiCo was founded by a mom with instruction details like the caregiver involvement required for each activity and easy clean-up suppliesâespecially for the fun science experiments.

-31. Play Hairdresser and Makeup Artist
+39. Play Hairdresser and Makeup Artist

 Just like kids love to get their hands on your iPhone, they also love pawing through mom’s makeup drawer when given the opportunity.
 Make their rainy day extra special by allowing them to give mom (or dad!) a makeover while playing hairdresser and/or makeup artist.

-32. Research Something New
+41. Research Something New

-Take a poll of what your children are super into lately—safari animals? medieval times? the solar system?—and encourage them to complete an at-home research project on the topic.
+Take a poll of what your children are super into latelyâsafari animals? medieval times? the solar system?âand encourage them to complete an at-home research project on the topic.
 Read Wikipedia pages, watch a few YouTube videos, and see if there are any kid-friendly documentaries you can watch on the subject.
 Bonus points if you visit your local library and check out a few new books on the topic, too!

-33. Organize LEGOs
+42. Organize LEGOs

 Many homes have LEGO collections, but when was the last time all those tiny plastic bricks were organized?
 Have your littles sort all their LEGOs by color and then store them in separate clear bins for a fun activity that results in an organization project The Home Edit ladies would be proud of.

-34. Play Charades
+43. Play Charades

 Sometimes there’s nothing more classic than an old fashioned game of charades to keep the kids occupied and having fun.
 If your kids have never played, consider a rainy day spent inside the perfect opportunity.

-35. Cook Up Something in the Kitchen Together
+44. Cook Up Something in the Kitchen Together

 Yes, sometimes it’s tough to pause meal prep when your kids want to help, but a rainy day is the perfect time to slow down and work on a cooking task together.
-Be sure your kitchen is equipped with helpful kid-safe tools like the Montessori knives linked below.
+Be sure your kitchen is equipped with helpful kid-safe tools like the Montessori knives linked here.

-36. Make Toilet Paper Roll Crafts
+45. Make Toilet Paper Roll Crafts

 Toilet paper rolls offer endless possibilities when it comes to crafting.
 Let your kids’ creativity soar with a DIY project that includes materials you likely already have around the house.
 Need some crafting inspo?
 Check out our round-up of toilet paper roll crafts here.

-37. Empty the Piggybanks
+46. Empty the Piggybanks

 If your littles have been squirreling away coins (and maybe a few dollar bills) over the last few years, take this rainy day to sort and count all the money they’ve accumulated.
 Practice addition as you add up all the coins and make a plan to spend some on a special toy or treat during the next sunny summer day.

-38. Play Library
+47. Play Library

 Your house probably has a ton of picture books that could use a recirculation through the kids’ bookshelves.
 Pull them all out and have your littles display them around the living room as the family browses and picks out a few new(ish) titles to read.
 Bonus points if you set-up an area for the kids to check books out and create old-fashioned book check-out cards.

-39. Make Friendship Bracelets
+49. Make Friendship Bracelets

 Teaching your kids about the magic of making and trading friendship bracelets is a great rainy day activity.
-Purchase a kit like the one linked below that features different designs or simply round up any extra beads you have at home and string them together into a cute creation.
+Purchase a kit like the one linked here that features different designs or simply round up any extra beads you have at home and string them together into a cute creation.

-40. Have a Movie Day
+50. Have a Movie Day

 What better time to sit back and watch a movie with the family when it’s pouring outside?
 Disney+ has a lot of family-friendly choices, as does Netflix.
 Or head out to your local theater and catch a new movie!